villares/villares.github.io/como-instalar-py5/index-EN.md

 [[versão em português](index.md)]

-# How to install py5
+# How to install and start using py5

 - TL:DR; To draw and experiment some creative coding with Python [follow the instructions below](https://abav.lugaralgum.com/como-instalar-py5/index-EN.html#1-download-and-install-the-thonny-ide).